cureatr/webdev-screen/README.md

 * Any populated cell with more than three neighbors becomes empty.
 * Any empty cell with exactly three or six neighbors becomes populated.

+_The state of the board changes only after the next state has been computed._

 The game provides controls to start, reset, pause, and resume gameplay.

 ### Other requirements